foliagecp/react-i18n/README.md

 # Foliage react i18n

 This project provides a React i18n plugin with an ESLint rule for validating i18n dictionaries in JSON format.
 It ensures consistency across translation keys in your project by validating dictionary files and keeping them synchronized.
+This library uses **[Polyglot.js](https://github.com/airbnb/polyglot.js)**, a lightweight internationalization (i18n) library developed by Airbnb.

 ## Features